Pali Proper Names

 - Nagarapavesana-khanda.
 A section of the Bhuridatta Jātaka, which

-deals with the capture of the Bodhisatta by Alambāyana and his ultimate
+deals mit the capture of the Bodhisatta by Alambāyana und his ultimate

 -